 What is a commercial buy to let mortgage?

-A commercial buy to let mortgage is a type of mortgage used to purchase a property which is then let to one or more businesses.
+A commercial buy to let mortgage is a loan used to purchase a property which is then let to one or multiple businesses.

 This type of mortgage can also be referred to as a: